Digital Cinematography – The Basics

 ISO

-ISO is the sensitivity to light of the sensor or film.
+ISO is the sensitivity to the light of the sensor or film.
 The lower the ISO, the less sensitive your camera will be to light.
 The higher the ISO, the more sensitive it will be to light.

-My Canon 60D goes up to 3200ISO, which is great for night shoots.
+The Canon 60D goes up to 3200ISO, which is great for night shoots.
 However, with that level of ISO, you tend to get a lot of grain.

 Example of grain from high ISO, fast shutter negative from wikipedia.com